Do the winter days have you feeling blue?

 There are many different species of Lavender which have traditionally been used for therapeutic and cosmetic purposes.
 Some species can differ slightly in quality, but generally have been used for similar purposes.

 Lavender’s flowers have a sweet, floral aroma, and their medicinal properties are indicated for symptoms such as depression, restlessness, anxiety, insomnia, hormonal imbalances, stress, headaches and migraines.
 Ayurveda also considers Lavender to be helpful in regulating the heartbeat, lowering blood pressure, soothing muscular and joint tension, and reducing inflammation, particularly on the skin.
-Lavender essential oil is widely available, and can likely be purchased at your local herb shop, grocery store or pharmacy.
+Lavender essential oil is widely available, and can likely be purchased at your local herb shop, natural grocery store or sustainable online companies.

 Rose